amundsen-io/rfcs/rfcs/000-lineage-stage-0.md

 > One paragraph explanation of the feature.

 Currently Amundsen doesn't have a way of surfacing lineage information for tables and columns.
-The idea fir this first iteration is to have a way to show upstream and downstream tables and columns to users through the
+The idea for this first iteration is to have a way to show upstream and downstream tables and columns to users through the Table Details page so they can explore the current resource's lineage as well as navigate to related resources in Amundsen.

 ## Motivation

 > Why are we doing this?
 What use cases does it support?
 What is the expected outcome?

-Lineage is essential to improving data discovery in Amundsen because it allows users to know where the data for a given resource is coming from and where this data is used downstream.
+Lineage is essential to improving data discovery in Amundsen because it allows users to know where the data for a given resource is coming from as well as where this data is used downstream.

 ## Guide-level Explanation (aka Product Details)